Gleams and Shadows of Jewish Life in France

 She will provide an overview of the Jewish presence in France from the Middle Ages to present day, including the several waves of immigration (mainly from Eastern Europe and North Africa) that makes most of today's community.
 French Jewish history successively alternated between periods of tolerance and prosperity and the ordeal of insecurity and anti-Semitism, with both phenomena sometimes coexisting in parallel.
 We will also learn about the story of her family in France, before, during and after the Second World War.

-Finally, Emmanuelle will tell us about her experience nowadays in Paris, as member of the conservative congregation, as a former employee of the Jewish Community of France (FUSJ) and as a Director of the NGO "Exilophone", dedicated to the integration of refugees.
+Finally, Emmanuelle will tell us about her experience nowadays in Paris, working for the Reform Movement, as the Director of the Talmud Torah and as the Director of the NGO "Exilophone", dedicated to the integration of refugees.

 A compelling journey adorned with an artistic focus and full of anecdotes.